mage-os/magento2-base-composer-json/README.md

 ```

 The **git-tag** directories contain the composer.json as tagged in the root of the magento/magento2 repository, for example <https://raw.githubusercontent.com/mage-os/mirror-magento2/2.4.1/composer.json>.

-The **install** directories contain the root comopser.json file as it is after installing Magento using `composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition $VERSION`.

 The **magento2-base** directories contain the `magento/magento2-base` package composer.json for the given tag.